School Community Programs

 Fifth Grade Leadership Programs

-Our fifth graders have the opportunity to assume leadership roles within the Stony Creek Learning Community.
-These leadership roles fall into on of these categories: ambassador, school campus safety, teacher assistance, or tutorial.
+- Our fifth graders have the opportunity to assume leadership roles within the Stony Creek Learning Community.
+These leadership roles fall into one of these categories: ambassador, school campus safety, teacher assistance, or tutorial.